Complimentary Public Relations Guide

 Paid media is a common standard in the marketing world and only becoming more popular.
 It’s no different when it comes to paid media in PR.

 Paid media refers to paying for a service to make your content visible.
-It’s common practice to use different reputation services to promote owned media, and it can be done through different services:
+It’s common practice to use different online reputation management services to promote owned media, and it can be done through different services:

 - Social media advertising